 The Disability Services Advisory Group of NOVA is interested in providing the resources needed to assist faculty/staff in teaching and accommodating students with disabilities.
 The following links will assist you in a greater understanding of disability services guidelines.

-Alternate Media Policy - A document that explains what alternate media format is and what students need to do to request alternate format materials.
+Alternate Media Policy - explains what alternate media format is and what students need to do to request alternate format materials.

 Ohio State University's Partnership Grant - Fast Facts for Faculty - Information briefs designed to help college and university instructors improve the climate and quality of education for students with disabilities.